_______________

 gelatinous, internal pseudoconch instead of an external calcareous

 shell.
-Mucus glands can be seen along the lateral edges of the plate.
+Mucous glands can be seen along the lateral edges of the plate.

 Natural history: